olibrook/djappengine/readme.md

 ### manage.py

-- Friendly reminder not to use runserver
+- Friendly reminder not to use `runserver`, use `appcfg.py` for now
 - Sorts out paths using dev_appserver

 ### settings.py